swanky-lala/SOC-training-Lab/README.md

 <img width="821" alt="image" src="https://github.com/user-attachments/assets/d8ba00f9-0971-4044-beab-a02eb5c477c0">

-Proactive Hunting process MITRE Attack
+**Proactive Hunting process MITRE Attack**
 I am using a MITRE attack T1098 attack from the MITRE website.
-In this threat hunting, I am going to hunt for that specific threat assuming it was announced, and we got the intel from a MITRE website or blog release.
+In this threat hunting, I am going to hunt for that specific threat assuming it was announced or given to me by the CISO,or we got the intel from a MITRE website or blog release.
 To hunt for it follow the steps:

 •	Navigate Hunting page,
 •	Click on filter and select tecniques then check T1098( account manipulation)